Build on iOS

-Build with In-App Payments SDK on iOS to provide a secure, managed payments client.
+Learn how to build with the In-App Payments SDK on iOS to provide a secure, managed payments client.

-While In-App Payments SDK supports payments for physical and digital sales, using In-App Payments SDK to process digital sales might not be allowed by some mobile application distribution services (such as, App Store and Google Play) and might result in your application being removed.
-Examples of digital sales include intangible goods (such as, in-game assets), online services (such as, upgrades in application functionality), and digital subscriptions (such as, cloud or streaming services).
+While the In-App Payments SDK supports payments for physical and digital sales, using the In-App Payments SDK to process digital sales might not be allowed by some mobile application distribution services (such as App Store and Google Play) and might result in your application being removed.
+Examples of digital sales include intangible goods (such as in-game assets), online services (such as upgrades in application functionality), and digital subscriptions (such as cloud or streaming services).

-To avoid the potential removal from application distribution platforms, In-App Payments SDK should only be used to process sales of goods or services that are consumed outside the application.
-You should review the terms of service for the respective mobile application distribution services you use to ensure that you are compliant with their guidelines.
+To avoid the potential removal from application distribution platforms, the In-App Payments SDK should only be used to process sales of goods or services that are consumed outside the application.
+You should review the terms of service for the respective mobile application distribution services you use to ensure that you're compliant with their guidelines.

 Update REPLACE_ME

 in the following code with your Square application ID.
-If you do not set your Square application ID before initializing SQIPCardEntryViewController
+If you don't set your Square application ID before initializing SQIPCardEntryViewController

 , your application terminates with an uncaught exception.